Analyzing Realogy (RLGY) & The Competition

-Realogy (NYSE: RLGY) is one of 19 publicly-traded companies in the “Real estate agents & managers” industry, but how does it compare to its rivals?
-We will compare Realogy to similar companies based on the strength of its analyst recommendations, institutional ownership, risk, earnings, valuation, dividends and profitability.
+Realogy (NYSE: RLGY) is one of 19 public companies in the “Real estate agents & managers” industry, but how does it contrast to its competitors?
+We will compare Realogy to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.

-This table compares Realogy and its rivals’ net margins, return on equity and return on assets.

-This table compares Realogy and its rivals gross revenue, earnings per share and valuation.

-This is a breakdown of recent recommendations for Realogy and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Realogy and its competitors, as reported by MarketBeat.

 |Sell Ratings